-The comparison of four selection procedures viz., pedigree selection for early flowering [PS(EF)], pedigree selection for high yield [PS(HY)], single seed descent (SSD) and random bulk population
+The comparison of four selection procedures viz.,

-(RBP) were evaluated in F_5 generations of chickpea cross GJG 0315 x ICCV 96029.
-A total of 80 progenies (20 progenies in each selection scheme of a cross) were evaluated in F_5 along with original F_2 and two parental lines during Rabi 2015-16 in Randomized Block Design (RBD) with three replications.
+pedigree selection for early flowering [PS(EF)], pedigree selection for high yield [PS(HY)], single seed descent (SSD) and random bulk population (RBP) were evaluated in $F_5$ generations of chickpea cross GJG 0315 x ICCV 96029.
+A total of 80 progenies (20 progenies in each selection scheme a cross) were evaluated in $F_5$ along with original $F_2$ and two parental lines during Rabi 2015-16 in Randomized Block Design (RBD) with three replications.

-Initial crosses were made in rabi 2010-11 at Pulse Research Station, JAU, Junagadh, F1 in Rabi 2011-12, F_2 seeds from bulk of F_1 was raised in rabi 2012-13 (75% used for selection and rest 25 % reserved for comparison in F5), F3 in rabi 2013-14, F4 in rabi 2014-15 and F5 in rabi 2015-16 (25% saved F2 was used.)
-Upto five years, there is no harm in using old seeds, but viability slightly declines.
+Initial crosses were made in Rabi 2010-11 at Pulse Research Station, JAU, Junagadh, F1 in Rabi 2011-12, F2 seeds from bulk of F1 was raised in Rabi 2012-13 (75% used for selection and rest 25 % reserved for comparison in F5), F3 in Rabi 2013-14, F4 in Rabi 2014-15 and F5 in Rabi 2015-16 (25% saved F2 was used.).
+Upto five years there was no harm to use the old seeds but viability was slightly declined.
 Observations were recorded on five randomly selected plants in each entry and replication for seed yield per plant and its component traits viz., number of branches per plant, number of pods per plant, biological yield per plant, 100-seed weight and harvest index and their mean values were used for the statistical analysis.
-The genotypic coefficient (GCV) and phenotypic coefficient of variations (PCV) were estimated as per the formulae suggested by Burton (1952), while heritability in broad-sense and genetic advance were calculated by using the formulae suggested by Allard (1960).
+The genotypic (GCV) and phenotypic (PCV) coefficients of variation were estimated as per the formulae suggested by Burton (1952), while heritability in broad-sense and genetic advance were calculated by using the formulae suggested by Allard (1960).